cul/rbml-archivesspace/authorityControl/README.md

 	(works)

-4) Match strings against authority database to get LC authority numbers Variety of ways to do this
+4) Match strings against authority database to get LC authority numbers Variety of ways to do this<br/>
 		a) Hit the VIAF API, but pull LC back (names only unfortunately) getViaf.py
 			(works; 3.5 hours)
 			Matched 6934 of 8659.
-Reason: some aren't in lc; and probably some VIAF weirdness too.
+Reason: some aren't in lc; and probably some VIAF weirdness too.  <br/>

 		b) hit the LC api; two ways (http://id.loc.gov/techcenter/searching.html): id.loc.gov/authorities/{scheme_name}/label/{term}  -> returns as 202 the url with the auth no or
-			id.loc.gov/search/?q=aLabel:"Tewksbury, Donald George, 1894-1958" -> returns the record; we'd need to request the right data getLC.py (tested, but not at scale)
+			id.loc.gov/search/?q=aLabel:"Tewksbury, Donald George, 1894-1958" -> returns the record; we'd need to request the right data <br/>
+			getLC.py (tested, but not at scale)

 		c) Do it locally?